-The Department of Housing and Urban Development (HUD) informed the City of Lancaster that it will receive \$1,524,362 in Community Development Block Grant (CDBG) entitlement funding for Fiscal Year 2023.
-For the second year in a row, the City of Lancaster fell below the minimum threshold to receive a Fiscal Year (FY) 2023 Emergency Solutions Grant (ESG) allocation due to HUD's formula allocation regulations.
-To this end, the City will not be receiving direct ESG entitlement funding for the 2023 Program Year.
+The Department of Housing and Urban Development (HUD) informed the City of Lancaster that it will receive \$1,451,253 in Community Development Block Grant (CDBG) entitlement funding for Fiscal Year 2024.
+For the third year in a row, the City of Lancaster fell below the minimum threshold to receive a Fiscal Year (FY) 2024 Emergency Solutions Grant (ESG) allocation due to HUD's formula allocation regulations.
+To this end, the City will not be receiving direct ESG entitlement funding for the 2024 Program Year.
+This plan will primarily focus on how the City plans to utilize its reduced CDBG funding resources in 2024.

 The City is tasked with leveraging this resource to create and foster a viable, resilient community to develop and implement mutually reinforcing approaches to providing housing, creating quality living environments, and expanding economic opportunities for the principle benefit of low- and moderate-income City residents and households.
-This plan will describe how the City of Lancaster will utilize this CDBG funding in its 2023 Program Year to improve the City of Lancaster.
+This plan will describe how the City of Lancaster will utilize this CDBG funding in its 2024 Program Year to improve the City of Lancaster.